margaretmf/margaretmf.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 ## Short Biography, **La Biografía** ##
 I am **Margaret Furr**, a graduate of the University of Virginia.
-Over the course of a career, I would love to learn more about teaching and education, workplace architecture, the circular economy, and financial principles.
+Over the course of a career, I would love to learn more about teaching and education, workplace architecture, the circular economy, financial principles, and nonprofit management.
 As a classically educated historian, I care most about going back to the primary origin of ideas.

 **Me llamo Margarita, y estoy una graduada de la Universidad de Virginia.
 Mi sueño de trabajo es un rol como una investigadora de diseña, y quiero aprender mas sobre los edificios de oficinas, la economía circular, los principios financieros.
 Como una historiadora educada, tengo cuidado a mayoría de regresando al origen primario de las ideas.**